looju/Memoir/README.md

 ## Project Setup

 ### Install
-Run the command below in order tot generate the node modules of the project
+Run the command below in order to generate the node modules of the project

 ```bash
 $ npm install